 Guaranteed Service Level Scheme

-Make a Power Interruption GSL Claim
+Make a Supply Interruption GSL Claim

 • GSL 1 - 36 hours of interruptions or 20 interruptions: $120 (2024/25 financial year)